-Since the arrival of Windows 10, the Micorsoft Software Center has been used, this is an application on the computer.
-This arranges matters for Windows updates, application installations and complete Windows installations.
-If Microsoft releases updates, these will be made available via Micorsoft Software Center.
+Since the arrival of Windows 10, the Microsoft Software Center has been used, this is an application on the computer.
+This arranges matters for Windows updates, application installations, and complete Windows installations.
+If Microsoft releases updates, these will be made available via Microsoft's Software Center.
 The second Tuesday of the month they are made available and can be installed them yourself.
 Note: after a week they will be installed mandatory and a restart will.
-The Micorsoft Software Center provides multiple notifications in the notification center about updates.
+The Microsoft Software Center provides multiple notifications in the notification center about updates.

 LISA is responsible for the security of the UT-managed workstations.
 Defender and Bitlocker are examples of applications meant to secure the computer.
 Defender is the anti-virus and anti-malware software.
 Bitlocker is the encryption of the system drive of the computer to prevent a data leak in case of computer loss.
 More information: Cyber-Safety.

 - To keep your workstation in a good condition it is advised to restart your workstation regularly.
-The advise is to restart it at leased once a week.
+The advice is to restart it at least once a week.

-- To activate Microsoft Office 365 Pro Plus (cloud version) logon with your employee number (example: firstname.lastname@example.org) and password.
+- To activate Microsoft Office 365 Pro Plus (cloud version) logon with your UT e-mail address and password.

 - On the taskbar there is an icon 'Mail', that application cannot be used for the e-mail at the UT.
 Always use Microsoft Outlook.

 - The redirection of My Document to the M-drive is no longer in use.
 Documents can be saved directly on the M-drive.

 - Type in the start-menu 'Default app settings' and it is possible to change the default web browser or the program PDF-files are opened with.